 Temporary Alimony Attorneys Bergen County, NJ

 Alimony and spousal support can be one of the most contentious issues to decide during any Bergen County divorce.
-The supporting spouse wants to limit what they will be required to pay, while the dependant spouse wants to ensure they can maintain a lifestyle similar to what they enjoyed during their marriage after their divorce is resolved.
+The supporting spouse wants to limit their required payout, while the dependant spouse wants to ensure they can maintain a lifestyle similar to what they enjoyed during their marriage after their divorce is resolved.

-However, divorces can often take at least a year or more to resolve, so dependent spouses are often left scrambling to make ends meet and pay their rent or mortgage during their divorce, all the while waiting for their divorce to be resolved in order to begin receiving the support they could expect during the course of their marriage.
+However, divorces often take a year or more to resolve, so sometimes, dependent spouses are left scrambling to make ends meet and pay their rent or mortgage during their divorce, all the while waiting for their divorce to be resolved to begin receiving the support they needed during their marriage.

 This is where what is known as “pendente lite” support comes into play.
-Pendente lite is the legal term for alimony and support which can be sought during the divorce process itself, before an alimony agreement is formally reached.
-Pendente lite support, or temporary support, is important for spouses who sacrificed their careers or potential to earn a living in order to be primary caregivers to children, or caretakers of the family home, to continue to fulfill these responsibilities during their divorce.
+Pendente lite is the legal term for alimony and support which can be sought during the divorce process itself before an alimony agreement is formally reached.
+Pendente lite support, or temporary support, is important for spouses who sacrificed their careers or the potential to earn a living to be primary caregivers to children, or caretakers of the family home, to continue to fulfill these responsibilities during their divorce.

 At The Law Office of Townsend, Tomaio & Newmark, our attorneys have helped many clients across Hackensack, Fort Lee, Ridgewood, and the greater Bergen County area to successfully secure temporary alimony agreements during their divorce process.
 Contact our firm today to discuss your needs and concerns regarding a pendente lite agreement during your divorce.

 Obtaining a Pendente Lite Agreement during a Divorce